simonlindholm/fireclosure/README.md

 ===========
 [Download](http://simonsoftware.se/other/fb/fireclosure-0.2b2.xpi) (Firefox 14.0a1 and upwards)

-FireClosure is an experimental Firebug extension that allows you to access closed-over ("private") variables in JavaScript, without having to mess around with tedious breakpoints.
+FireClosure is a Firebug extension that allows you to access closed-over ("private") variables in JavaScript, without having to mess around with tedious breakpoints.

 For instance, given the following code...